 I step forward.
 I take a self-selected thirty minute walking break.
 I am working on instilling two habits – taking work breaks and filling those breaks with walking to get fit.

-Several weeks ago, I started a Fitbit ‘Workweek Hustle’ challenge – competing to get the most steps between Monday and Friday – with two competitive women.
+Several weeks ago, I participated in a Fitbit ‘Workweek Hustle’ challenge – competing to get the most steps between Monday and Friday – with a competitive group of friends.
 What a great way to instill a habit!
 Getting those steps takes planning, effort and a little healthy competition.
-The good news for me is that my walking stats have increased exponentially!
+The good news for me is that my walking stats increase significantly during the challenges!

 I spend about five minutes walking across the street and towards a shopping centre near my office.
 I feel myself smile outward and inward.
 I am ready to breath out the morning and welcome the break.
 I am steps into the doorway towards my favourite walking spot when …